openhealthcare/Covid-19-Reference-Library/content/_data_elements/hospital_covid-19_sitrep_v2.md

 dpia_inclusion: ""
 data_processor_organisations: ""
 collecting_and_sharing_governance: ""
-first_letter: S
+first_letter: H
 new:
 ---
-Contains details on emergency care attendances, including A&E and urgent care/walk-in centres.
+Daily situation report on the current situation with COVID-19 patients in NHS hospitals and NHS funded hospitals.